JohnCoene/fbadsinsightsr/README.md

 Bug Fixes:

-* fixed bug in the recently added `findTarget` function where the presence of an argument caused the function to stop - should no longer occur.
+* Fixed bug in the recently added `findTarget` function where the presence of an argument broke the function - should no longer occur.
-* fixed `findTarget` where `NULL` was returned when few specifications were retrieved.
+* Fixed `findTarget` where `NULL` was returned when few specifications were retrieved.
 * `findTarget` now correctly returns targeting specs.
 * `findAccount` is no longer "missing verbose"

-#### v0.8 ####
+### v0.8 ###

-* added `verbose` arguement to GET-family functions.
+* Added `verbose` arguement to GET-family functions.
 See documentation.
-* added `findTarget` function to retrieve targeting specs of an ad or adset.
+* Added `findTarget` function to retrieve targeting specs of an ad or adset.
 * `findAccounts` function added; retrieves all account IDs accessible by either a business.facebook.com or a user.
 See updated Manual or ?documentation.

 Bug fixes: